Jury

 Exhibition

-Award recipients shall be notified regarding exhibition materials following the jury symposium and announcement of the winners on January 11.
-The 2021 Design Awards exhibition will open on April 15 and will remain on view through early summer.
+Award recipients shall be notified regarding exhibition materials following the announcement of the winners at the Jury Symposium on January 8, 2024.
+The 2024 AIANY Design Awards exhibition will open in April 2024 and will remain on view through early summer.

 Frequently Asked Questions

 Q: I would like to submit a project that is in Boston, MA.
-The project architect is registered as an architect in New York state, a member of AIA Pennsylvania, and located in our Philadelphia office.
+The project architect is registered as an architect in New York State, is a member of AIA Pennsylvania, and is located in our Philadelphia office.
 Would this project be eligible for submission to the AIA New York awards program?

-A: This project can only be eligible if the Registered Architect becomes a Corresponding Member of AIA New York.
-Contact Joseph Corbin at jcorbin@aiany.org with any additional questions about joining.
+A: This project can only be eligible if the registered architect becomes a Corresponding Member of AIA New York.
+Contact Iyabo Babatunde at ibabatunde@aiany.org with any additional questions about joining.

-Q: Our project won as an “Unbuilt” project in the 2011 Design Awards.
-Can we submit this as a completed project for another category in the 2021 Design Awards?
+Q: Our building won as an unbuilt work in the Projects category in the 2013 cycle of Design Awards.
+Can we submit this as a completed project for another category in the 2024 Design Awards?

 A: No. Prior winning projects in any category may not be resubmitted.

 Q: My project was built in Singapore.
-I am a Registered Architect with an office in New York City.
-May I submit my project for the 2020 Design Awards?
+I am a registered architect with an office in New York City.
+May I submit my project for the 2024 Design Awards?
 I am not a member of AIA.

 A: Yes.
 You may submit under the $500 “Registered Architects” fee.